Accelerate Reviews of Changes Performed

 Reviewing PSMF updates can be overwhelming when changes are scattered across multiple sections and annexes.
 Traditional review processes require stakeholders to manually compare documents, track modifications, and verify that all updates align with regulatory requirements—a process that is both time-consuming and prone to oversight.
-For Quality Assurance teams, QPPV reviewers, and regulatory affairs professionals, identifying exactly what changed in a PSMF update is critical for efficient review and approval workflows.
-Missing a single critical change during review can lead to compliance gaps and regulatory findings.
+For Quality Assurance teams, QPPVs, and PV professionals, identifying exactly what changed in a PSMF update is critical for efficient review and approval workflows.
+Missing a single critical change during review can lead to compliance gaps and possible regulatory findings.

 The Review Challenge